perki/copper-crm-bkp/README.md

 This backup is not incremental it first fetches list of the different items then retrieve them one by one.
 Data is saved in "data/" folder in `json` format.

-Some attempts of parallelization have been made, but they ended up in rate-limiting Errors from Copper's API which is limiting to 180 calls / minutes.
+An attempt of parallelization has been made with rate-limiting as Copper's API is limiting to 180 calls / minutes.
-This is why this code is not optimitzed and uses intensively fs.Sync methods and executing calls in series.
+The current logic is pretty weak and could be rewritten using a pool of calls and a fixed number of parrallel call to do.

 ### Missing
 - Files